CivicActions/guidebook/company-policies/new-hire-orientation/people-planning.md

 ### Vacancies on current projects

 If a spot becomes available on a current project we may decide to fill it internally or with a new hire depending on several factors: urgency, skills, team member opportunity and desire.
 During this process, we start by talking to Directors and managers who in turn talk to team members who may be a good fit.
-From there we talk to projectg managers whose project may be affected by a move.
+From there we talk to project managers whose project may be affected by a move.

 ## Forecasting in Unanet